-Dr. Dorothy Grange's specialty is pediatric genetics.
+Dr. Dorothy Grange practices pediatric genetics.
+Dr. Grange is an in-network provider for Anthem, Blue Cross/Blue Shield, and Coventry, in addition to other insurance carriers.
+After completing medical school at the University of Florida College of Medicine, she performed her residency at a hospital affiliated with the University of Florida Health Science Center and a hospital affiliated with the University of Wisconsin.
 She is professionally affiliated with Washington University Physicians, St. Louis Children's Hospital, and Barnes-Jewish Hospital.
-Dr. Grange is in-network for Anthem, Blue Cross/Blue Shield, and Coventry, in addition to other insurance carriers.
-Her education and training includes medical school at the University of Florida College of Medicine and residency at a hospital affiliated with the University of Florida Health Science Center and a hospital affiliated with the University of Wisconsin.

 Clinical interests: Metabolic Disorders, Chromosomal Disorders, Genetic Counseling, Marfan Syndrome, Birth Defects, ...
 (Read more)

-Dr. James Crane is a specialist in genetics.
-He works in Saint Louis, MO.
+Dr. James Crane practices genetics in Saint Louis, MO.
+His clinical interests encompass ultrasound (sonogram).
+He honors Anthem, Blue Cross/Blue Shield, Coventry, and more.
 Dr. Crane graduated from Indiana University School of Medicine and then he performed his residency at Barnes-Jewish Hospital.
-Areas of expertise for Dr. Crane include ultrasound (sonogram).
-He is in-network for several insurance carriers, including Anthem, Blue Cross/Blue Shield, and Coventry.
-Dr. Crane's hospital/clinic affiliations include Washington University Physicians and Barnes-Jewish Hospital.
-Unfortunately, he is not currently accepting new patients.
+He is affiliated with Washington University Physicians and Barnes-Jewish Hospital.
+Unfortunately, he is not accepting new patients at this time.